rtbo/dopamine/README.md

 ## Highlights

 - Is a tool for **developers only**, not for end-users
-- Source package (recipe) and binary packages
+- Recipe package and binary packages
 - Rely on build system provided by the package source.
 Currently supported:
   - meson
   - cmake
   - dub
+- The recipe can be integrated with the package source code or separate
 - Possibility of _light_ recipes:
   - the _light_ recipe only specify dependencies that are downloaded and staged by the client
   - Dopamine do not get further in your way